project-everest/mitls-fstar/README.md

 More information on F\* can be found at www.fstar-lang.org

-### Table of content
+### Table of contents

   * [Building](#building)
   * [Directory structure](#directory-structure)
   	* [Legacy, imported from mitls-f7](#legacy-imported-from-mitls-f7)
   * [Configuring Emacs and Atom F* modes](#configuring-emacs-and-atom-f-modes)

-###Building

-Check that you have the necessary dependencies.
-First, check that you have the F\* compiler set up and running in .fstar (`git submodule init` && `git submodule update` if you need to), following the instructions in https://github.com/FStarLang/FStar
-You also need to setup OCaml and OPAM, following the instructions in https://github.com/FStarLang/FStar/blob/master/INSTALL.md
+### Building

-In addition to `ocamlfind`, `batteries`, `stdint`, and `zarith`, you will also need to install the `sqlite3` package.
+There are numerous dependencies.
+Follow the instructions at https://github.com/protz/ocaml-installer/wiki to have a working Cygwin and OCaml setup.
+In addition to `ocamlfind`, `batteries`, `stdint`, and `zarith`, you will also need to install the `sqlite3` package (hint: `opam install sqlite3`).
 To build CoreCrypto, you will need to install `libssl-dev`.
 On Windows, you can use `opam depext ssl` to install the appropriate Cygwin packages.

+Once this is done, check that you have the F\* compiler set up and running in .fstar (`git submodule init` && `git submodule update` if you need to), following the instructions in https://github.com/FStarLang/FStar
+You also need to setup OCaml and OPAM, following the instructions in https://github.com/FStarLang/FStar/blob/master/INSTALL.md

 To verify the current miTLS:
 ```